 On March 1, 2016, the Company entered into an at-the-market sales agreement with Cowen and Company, LLC to sell the Company's securities under a shelf registration statement filed in March 2015.
 As of December 31, 2016, the Company had issued and sold 668,791 shares of common stock under the at-the-market sales agreement.
 The shares were sold at a weighted average price per share of \$6.336, for aggregate net proceeds of \$3.9 million, after deducting commissions and offering expenses.
-Subsequent to December 31, 2016, the Company sold an additional 461,989 shares at a weighted average price per share of \$6.228 under the at-the-market facility for an additional \$2.8 million in net proceeds.
+During the period from January 1, 2017 through May 23, 2017, the Company issued and sold an additional 1,388,647 shares of common stock under the at-the-market sales agreement.
+The shares were sold at a weighted average price per share of \$5.55, for aggregate net proceeds of \$7.4 million, after deducting commissions and offering expenses.
+The at-the market sales agreement was terminated on May 23, 2017.